 In this section, we list neutral cards that are always good to craft if you are playing Paladin.
 Note that many of these cards will be usable in a wide range of decks across multiple classes.
 This means that crafting these cards over class specific ones is often a good idea if you plan to play a range of classes.

 - Acolyte of Pain - Priority = LOW: Acolyte of Pain is a strong minion in Paladin to provide some card draw.
-When combined with Aldor Peacekeeper you can draw multiple cards off our Acolyte quite commonly.
+When combined with Aldor Peacekeeper, you can draw multiple cards off your Acolyte quite commonly.
 However, since there are many other solutions for card draw in Paladin, this is not a high priority.

-- Doomsayer - Priority = MEDIUM: Doomsayer is a common card in Control Paladin decks as it helps stall the early-game against very aggressive decks.
-It also has strong synergy with Solemn Vigil, providing cheap card draw due to its board clear effect triggering on your turn.
+- Doomsayer - Priority = MEDIUM: Doomsayer is a common card in Control Paladin decks as it helps stall the early game against very aggressive decks.

 3. Gold Allocation Guide